-Loaded with thousands of mint condition, pure gold coins from Spain and Portugal, historians are able to date the ship to between 1525 and 1538, whilst the cargo matches that on The Bom Jesus, as detailed in a rare sixteenth century book "Memorias Das Armadas", which lists the vessel as lost.
+Loaded with thousands of mint condition, pure gold coins from Spain and Portugal, historians are able to date the ship to between 1525 and 1538, whilst the cargo matches that on The Bom Jesus, as detailed in a rare 16th-century book "Memorias Das Armadas," which lists the vessel as lost.

 From evidence at the site, Noli and his team have pieced together what happened to The Bom Jesus.